AntaresSimulatorTeam/AntaREST/docs/index.md

 - **Variant Management**: Introduce a new editing description language and generation tool.
 - **User Accounts**: Implement user management and permission systems.

+Antares Web is developed mainly in **Python** and uses [FastAPI](https://fastapi.tiangolo.com/) web framework.
+The front end is a [React](https://reactjs.org/) web application.

 ## Contributing

-`Antares-Web` is currently under development.
+Antares Web is currently under development.
 Feel free to [submit any issue](https://github.com/AntaresSimulatorTeam/AntaREST/issues).
+You can also contribute to the code (see [contribution guide](./developer-guide/0-developer-tools.md)).

 [ci_result]: https://github.com/AntaresSimulatorTeam/AntaREST/actions/workflows/main.yml/badge.svg